Assistant Language Teacher: Job duties

 ALTs usually take part in three to five classes per day.
 The classes are usually 45 – 50 minutes in length.
 An ALT participates in about 17 to 20 classes per week.
 Sometimes ALTs are asked to help teach special education classes, which may include students who have barriers to learning.
 They may also be asked to take part in after/before school club activities (bukatsudō), such as sports, calligraphy, music or ikebana, to learn more about the culture alongside their students and to foster international exchange.
 However, some ALTs choose not to participate, or go from group to group just to visit.
 The English level of the students varies from school to school, and at some schools the students and teachers are unable to communicate in English in any meaningful way.
 Higher level high schools sometimes have an English club, which the ALT would attend and assist in the students' planning and preparations for debate contests, speech competitions and English camps.

 ALTs may also be asked to perform tasks normally done by Japanese students and teachers, such as cleaning the school, cleaning drainage gutters, and removing snow from parking areas.
 ALTs at some schools, mostly junior high schools, are expected to eat lunch with the students.
 These ALTs might not be allowed to leave the school for lunch or to run personal errands during their break.
 ALTs may be instructed to use non-standard English in front of students.
 They are sometimes asked to perform clerical tasks, such as correcting student writing assignments, by the Japanese teachers.
+The overall duties of an ALT can vary hugely depending on the whims of teachers, schools, BOEs and cities.
+Responsibilities can be extremely minimal or more or less to the extent of a full time independent teacher.
+Therefore, contractual expectations and boundaries are not always matched by the reality of what's asked of an ALT at their schools.